Wesley Uniting Church, Broken Hill: Wiljakali (Wilyagali) land

 There were some fifteen groups of Aboriginal people traditionally living in the huge area bisected by the Darling River in the western plains of NSW.
 The principal group around Broken Hill was the Wiljakali.
 Their occupation of the area is thought to have been intermittent due to the scarcity of water.
 The same scarcity of water made the area unattractive for European occupiers and traditional Aboriginal ways of life continued longer there than in many other parts of NSW, into the 1870s.
 As Aboriginal people were increasingly deprived of the full range of their traditional options, they were obliged to come into stations or missions in times of drought to avoid starvation.
 By the 1880s many Aboriginal people were working on stations or within the mining industry.
-Some people ended up living in reservations created under the Aborigines' Protection Act of 1909.
+Some people ended up living in reservations created under the Aborigines' Protection Act 1909.
 The influenza epidemic of 1919 had a further significant impact upon the indigenous population, as did the twentieth century federal government policy of removing Aboriginal children from their families.